makrai/notes/kratzer88-stage-level-individual-level-pred.md

 asymmetric readings as group effects as proposed by Berman?

 1 think not.
-A major difficulty for such a proposal would be to �ccount for missing asymmetric reGdlngs with lndividuGl-level predtc�tes, for ex�mple.
-Recall the c�se or the Stcl1fans adoring Bellini oper�s.
+A major difficulty for such a proposal would be to account for missing asymmetric reGdlngs with lndividuGl-level predtcates, for example.
+Recall the case or the Stcl1fans adoring Bellini operas.
 There I s no conceptual reason that could prevent us from regarding the fans of a particUlar piece of music as a group.
 Otherwise, we couldn't have sentences like